chen-lin/openmoor/README.md

 ## Demonstration
 ### Validation
-The scaled model cable of unstretched length of 33 m tested in this [paper](http://www.mdpi.com/2077-1312/4/1/5) is simulated.
+The scaled cable model described in this [paper](http://www.mdpi.com/2077-1312/4/1/5) is simulated.
+The unstretched length of the cable is 33 m.
 The computed upper end tensions agree well with the experimental data provided by the paper for these two cases.
 - Case 1: forced upper end motion with radius 0.2 m and period 3.5 s
 ![case1](https://github.com/chen-lin/OpenMOOR/blob/master/example/validation/Case3-5.gif?raw=true)